jcharbneau/capstone-project-rosy_economix/README.md

    # verify the fred data downloaded
    ls -l seeds/{gdp,cpi,unemployment_rate}.csv
    wc -l seeds/{gdp,cpi,unemployment_rate}.csv
+   </code></pre>
+5. **Seed the raw tables & Run the dbt models**
+   This step will take the raw data, and create the staging, intermediate and mart tables
+   <pre><code># verify dbt is working and configured correctly
+   dbt debug

    # use dbt to seed the data to the postgresql instance
    dbt seed